bomb0069/mac-mini-ubuntu-k8s-cluster/README.md

      enp3s0f0  no wireless extensions.
      ```

-- Connect to Wi-fi Netrwork
+- Manual Connect to Wi-fi Netrwork

   1. Then find your wireless network name by scanning nearby networks with the command below.
 Replace `wlp2s0` with your own wireless interface name.
 ESSID is the network name identifier.